cnutt86/cnutt86.github.io/_posts/2025-10-13-chi-square-test.md

 * The Chi-Square Test can be represented using 2x2 tables of data - meaning it can be easier to explain to stakeholders
 * The Chi-Square Test can extend out to more than 2 groups - meaning the client can have one consistent approach to measuring signficance

-From the *campaign_data* table in the client database, we isolated customers that received "Mailer 1" (low cost) and "Mailer 2" (high cost) for this campaign, and excluded customers who were in the control group.
+From the *campaign_data* table in the client database, I isolated customers that received "Mailer 1" (low cost) and "Mailer 2" (high cost) for this campaign, and excluded customers who were in the control group.

-We set out our hypotheses and Acceptance Criteria for the test, as follows:
+I set out the hypotheses and Acceptance Criteria for the test, as follows:

 **Null Hypothesis:** There is no relationship between mailer type and signup rate.
 They are independent.
 **Alternate Hypothesis:** There is a relationship between mailer type and signup rate.
 They are not independent.
 **Acceptance Criteria:** 0.05

-As a requirement of the Chi-Square Test For Independence, we aggregated this data down to a 2x2 matrix for *signup_flag* by *mailer_type* and fed this into the algorithm (using the *scipy* library) to calculate the Chi-Square Statistic, p-value, Degrees of Freedom, and expected values
+As a requirement of the Chi-Square Test For Independence, I aggregated this data down to a 2x2 matrix for *signup_flag* by *mailer_type* and fed this into the algorithm (using the *scipy* library) to calculate the Chi-Square Statistic, p-value, Degrees of Freedom, and expected values

 <br>
 <br>

 ### Results & Discussion <a name="overview-results"></a>

-Based upon our observed values, we can give this all some context with the sign-up rate of each group.
+Based upon the observed values, I can give this all some context with the sign-up rate of each group.
 We get:

 * Mailer 1 (Low Cost): **32.8%** signup rate
 * Mailer 2 (High Cost): **37.8%** signup rate